brettcutt/the-chefs-desire/README.md

 # The Chefs Desire
 This is the fourth milestone project for the Full-Stack software development course through Code Institute.
-I decided to base my project on the example brief given to the the students of this course, which is to create a cookbook.
+I decided to base my project on the example brief given to the students of this course, which is to create a cookbook.
 The module before the project focused on creating databases following CRUD operations in MySql and NoSql.
 I decided to use Mongodb(NoSql) as it had a more flexible and rich approach to storing and accessing key/ values.

+The project had to allow users to be able to:
+- store, access, edit and delete their own recipes.
+- View other users recipes
+- search for recipes base on various criteria.
+- Show a complete detailed view of each recipe.

+It is optional to have user regitration.

 # Table of Contents